erikdubois/Sardi/README.md

 Bugs can be reported here.

-Need more details on the changes, check the log.txt in the folder Sardi.
+Need more details on the changes, check the changelog in the folder Sardi.

 Need to get into contact : https://plus.google.com/u/0/+ErikDubois